Manipulating phases in many-body interacting systems with subsystem resetting

 \thefootnote{$\mathsection$} \thefootnote{\arabic{footnote}}

 As is well known, Kapitza’s seminal study of a pendulum with a rapidly oscillating suspension point demonstrated that dynamical perturbations can stabilize an otherwise unstable equilibrium.
 This allows the pendulum to undergo small oscillations around its inverted position, seemingly defying gravity~\cite{Kapitza1951}.
-This work serves as a cornerstone in dynamical system studies~\cite{Landau} and has inspired applications across diverse fields, including atomic physics~\cite{Bukov04032015,bagnato1994dynamical,PhysRevLett.108.020603} and biophysics~\cite{weinberg2014high, tass2007phase}.
+This work serves as a cornerstone in dynamical system studies~\cite{Landau}, inspiring a wide range of applications aimed at stabilizing unstable states through dynamical intervention, spanning fields such as quantum physics~\cite{PhysRevB.100.104306,PhysRevLett.111.090403,PhysRevLett.104.240402}, atomic physics~\cite{Bukov04032015,bagnato1994dynamical,PhysRevLett.108.020603}, plasma physics~\cite{10.1063}, and biophysics~\cite{weinberg2014high, tass2007phase}.
 Remarkably, analogous concepts involving controlled dynamical interventions have been successfully employed in a clinical setting, whereby targeted stimulation has been proposed to drive neurons in Parkinson’s patients away from a state of pathological synchronization toward a healthy desynchronized state~\cite{tass2003model,tass2007phase,tass2011device}.